 Karen Pickell was born and adopted in Cleveland, Ohio, where she attended Catholic schools and dreamed of living close to the lake in an old house with a big front porch.
 Once upon a time, she earned a degree in computer science and toiled in an information technology job in the Rubber City.

 In her thirties, Karen married, gave birth to two children, and reunited with both of her birth parents.
 It was a busy decade.

-As she enters into her fifties, Karen has become a small business owner by founding Raised Voice Press, an independent micro press publishing creative nonfiction.
+In 2018, as she entered into her fifties, Karen became a small business owner by founding Raised Voice Press, an independent micro press publishing creative nonfiction.

 These days she calls the Tampa Bay area home.
 She still doesn’t have a big front porch, but she can get to the water in under thirty minutes, so she plans to stay.